eholm62/Musical-Propositional-Logic/README.md

 First, you'll need to clone the repository to your machine if you want to be able to hear audio.

-If you only want to see the visual representation, which I don't recommend, you can open the repository in codespaces, replit, or some other online IDE.
-You will need to add the extra command line argument `false` each time you run the program, otherwise nothing will happen at all.
+If you only want to see the visual representation, which I don't recommend, you will need to add the extra command line argument `false` each time you run the program.
+This option was put into place so that this program can be run in an online IDE such as Replit or Github Codespaces.
+If you attempt to use audio in an online IDE, nothing will happen at all.

 To run the program, navigate to the base directory of the project if you aren't yet there.
 Then, run the following command `. bash_config.sh`.
 This only works in Bash, so if you are using PowerShell or